supercoffee792/sde37_volunteer_website2/README.md

 - Since there are no prefilled objects, events will have to be created too, so navigate to `localhost:3000/admin` (not protected with login) to create events and update them, so that `localhost:3000/findevents` can populate with events for the users/volunteers to sign up for
 - For volunteer matching, events have skills needed and volunteers have skills defined in their user profiles.
 You can filter volunteers with matching skills at the bottom of `localhost:3000/admin` to test volunteer matching
 - For notifications, if an event the volunteer is signed up for is updated, it will send a notification to the user profile page notifying the volunteer that the event has been updated
+- Login sessions only last for 30 minutes everytime you login, so make sure to login again if testing longer than 30 minutes at a time otherwise an authorization error will pop up if you stay on the page logged in for more than 30 minutes since the token expired.

 ### Unit testing
 - To run the unit tests, navigate to `/server/mysite` and run `python manage.py test`, which will show details about the tests in the your terminal